kmu2030/ExperimentalHttpClient/README.md

         END_CASE;
 ```
 -->
-# Experimental HTTP Client for NX/NJ
+# Experimental HTTP Client for NX
-This is an experimental implementation of HTTP/1.1 client for OMRON's NX/NJ controllers.
+This is an experimental implementation of HTTP/1.1 client for OMRON's NX controllers.
 This HTTP client lacks functionality and is not of sufficient quality.
-However, it shows that it is possible to implement a practical HTTP client with a user program using Sysmac Studio and the NX/NJ controller.
+However, it shows that it is possible to implement a practical HTTP client with a user program using Sysmac Studio and the NX controller.
 The Sysmac project contains several test programs that actually query Beeceptor's HTTP echo server.
 For details, please check [this article (Japanese)](https://zenn.dev/kitam/articles/125abd8e5a1e9f).

 The HTTP client has the following restrictions.